uwplse/Casper/README.md

     you can run:
         $ ./bin/check.sh

-   	You can compile the project by running ant in the project's root directory.
+   	You can compile the project by running 'ant' in the project's root directory.
 Once compiled, you run the tool as follows:
         $ ./bin/run.sh [input-file] [output-file]